AdobeDocs/experience-manager-65.en/help/assets/assets.md

 * Generate renditions and thumbnails for the asset; including automatic resizing and cropping where necessary.
 * Transcode the asset where necessary.
 For example, video for mobile and web usage is transcoded with 24 frames per second, download video with 30 frames per second.
 Audio for mobile and web usage is transcoded with 128 Kbps, audio for download with 192 Kbps.

 Of course, you can apply workflows manually as well.
-See [Assets Media Handlers](/help/assets/media-handlers.md)for a list of default workflows.
+See [Assets Media Handlers](media-handlers.md)for a list of default workflows.

-## [!DNL Experience Manager Assets] and [!DNL MediaLibrary] {#cq-dam-vs-cq-medialibrary}
+## [!DNL Experience Manager Assets] and [!DNL Media Library] {#cq-dam-vs-cq-medialibrary}

-See [Assets and MediaLibrary](/help/assets/medialibrary.md) for information on the differences.
+See [Assets and Media Library](medialibrary.md) for information on the differences.